Total and utter spoilers ahead

 But I spend every autumn asking my friends what their personal definition of horror is, and talking about movies where we’ll say things like actually it’s really a horror film, or, actually it’s not really a horror per se, it’s just using some horror elements.
 Why not westerns too?
 What is my personal definition of the western genre?
 What would make something Actually A Western, or Actually Not?

 I immediately agreed: I also didn’t think The Power of the Dog was a western, but I didn’t know why yet.
 Jody too agreed, and she did know why.
 Years ago she had read some lit crit that proposed there are two types of westerns: Cowboy Westerns, and Town Westerns.
 She has a marked preference for Town Westerns; she likes the interpersonal dynamics of a small community on the outskirts.
 A classic Town Western: Star Trek: Deep Space Nine.
+A Cowboy Western: Star Trek: The Original Series.
 Us: Oh shit!
 Of course.
-In fact Gene Roddenberry had clearly named westerns as one of his inspirations for the original Star Trek series.
+In fact Gene Roddenberry had clearly named westerns as one of his inspirations for the Star Trek series.
 Space, the Final Frontier.

 I think setting is going to be very relevant to whatever my western definition is, something I can’t say at all for horror actually (which is interesting).
 For me the western genre certainly applies far beyond stories set specifically in the American West, because the operative factor isn’t particular physical features of the landscape, but the juxtaposition of the culture held by the protagonists with this perceived wilderness outside of it [insert image of Captain Picard drinking earl grey in space here].
 Maybe there’s a sort of overlapping Venn diagram genre that we could call the Frontier story.
 As Alex summarized it: “expansive landscapes, usually white people fighting against inhospitable elements, also the undercurrent of the indigenous people being pushed out.”
 Lots of things set in Australia and New Zealand would seem to fall into this, perhaps even Jane Campion’s legacy-creating The Piano, and ALSO: polar stories (we got very excited about this).
 I’d wager maybe all westerns would also be frontier stories, but not all frontier stories are westerns.
 I mean, I do not think AMC’s The Terror is a western.
 Definitely most days I don’t.
 However, my own bold claim I did offer to the table soon after Emily’s: Lawrence of Arabia is a western.